Calderwood2020/Predicting-Behavioral-Business-Risk-score/README.md

 ## Project purpose

-Conventional behavioral models use 12-24 month performance period

-Open Banking gives opportunity to mine transaction data

-As transaction data is streaming data we many not get more than 12 month transactional history

-Combining behavioral data with transaction data may improve the credit risk models

-So it is necessary to generate behavioral models with less than 12 month duration of performance period
+Conventional behavioral models use 12-24 month performance period.
+Open Banking gives opportunity to mine transaction data, As transaction data is streaming data we many not get more than 12 month transactional history.
+Combining behavioral data with transaction data may improve the credit risk models.So it is necessary to generate behavioral models with less than 12 month duration of performance period

-Hence, we built behavioral models with 3 month, 12 month and 24 month snapshot data
+Hence, we built behavioral models with 3 month, 12 month and 24 month snapshot data and did analysis if we can build credit risk models based on limited length of streamline data

 ## Data Discovery